The history of meetings between U.S. presidents and pontiffs

 Bill O'Leary/ Washington Post

-The president will join a long line of American leaders who have held summits with popes.
+Biden joins a long line of American presidents who have held summits with popes.
 Some audiences have been tense, with disagreements on foreign policy and refusals to follow protocol.
 Other exchanges have been affectionate, even emotional.

 Bill O'Leary/ Washington Post